slowernews/wisdom-tldr/chapters/1-3_self_inner_enemy.md

 - Everything you’re running away is in your head.
 We hold on to something so tight because we fear something so great won’t happen twice.
 - Money problems are self-confidence problems.
 - Confident people don’t crave attention.
-- You can't force someone to respect you, but you can refuse to be disrespected.
+- You can’t force someone to respect you, but you can refuse to be disrespected.
 Normalize ghosting people at the first sign of disrespect.
 - They don’t respect you at the bottom, they ignore you in the middle, and they hate you at the top.
 You’ll never have everyone’s approval.
 So it’s best to just focus on what you’re doing.
 - Respect isn’t earned anymore.
 It’s auctioned to the highest bidder.